dascritch/cpu-audio/INSTALL.md

 <link rel="import" href="./cpu-audio.html" type="text/html">
 ```

 This may be a less efficient method.
-But we need to keep it [to run tests](./tests-interface.html).
+You may have to change [the CSP settings on your website](https://content-security-policy.com/) to let the polyfill working seamlessly.
+You will have to permitting `data:` scripts, which is **DANGEROUS and TOTALLY UNSAFE**.

 Invoking element